Frequently Asked Questions

 Of course, we do have opinions on the world at large, on investment choices and the role of real estate within it, and share these opinions freely on blogs, newspaper articles, occasional seminars or websites.
 We do not however offer individual investment or financial advise that is specific to each individual.
 That is done by EMDs through a KYC (Know Your Client) form and an in-depth discussion about your needs and financial situation.

 Prestigious Properties is an Exempt Market Product Issuer based on real estate.
-We are in the real estate business, i.e. finding buildings or more recently, land parcels, analyzing them, buying them, upgrading them, managing them, improving them and eventually disposing of them.
+We are in the real estate business, i.e. finding buildings or occasionally, land parcels, analyzing them, buying them, upgrading them, managing them, improving them and eventually disposing of them.

 Firms that are in the business of issuing securities or provide individual investment or financial advice must be registered.
 These firms are referred to as Exempt Market Dealers (EMDs), and financial advisors that sell securities are referred to as Exempt Market Representatives (EMRs).

-Currently Prestigious Properties products are distributed by four EMDs that provide financial and/or suitability advice, namely Sloane Capital, Pangea, Wealthterra or Triview Capital.
+Previously Prestigious Properties products were distributed by four EMDs that provide financial and/or suitability advice, namely Sloane Capital, Pangea, Wealthterra or Triview Capital.
+Today we use Axcess Capital, Addy and/or Atlas One

 If you wish to invest with us, we will refer you to one of these EMDs to assess suitability before securities are issued to you, or you can contact them directly.